The Cursor Revolution: Switching to an AI-Native Editor

 There are three primary ways to interact with the AI in Cursor, each designed for a specific level of abstraction:

-First, there is the Context Size Limit.
-While codebase indexing helps, the model still has a "working memory" limit.
-If you are working on a single file or a small, well-defined module, it will perform flawlessly.
-However, if you try to ask it to refactor a massive monolithic repository with ten thousand files in a single prompt, it will likely lose the thread.
-Keep your requests focused and modular.
+Context Size Limit.
+Codebase indexing buys you reach, and the model still has a "working memory" ceiling.
+Single files and small, well-defined modules are where it shines.
+Ask it to refactor a massive monolithic repository with ten thousand files in one prompt and it will likely lose the thread—keep requests focused and modular.

-Second, Cursor can currently only work within one directory at a time.
-This can become a friction point for full-stack developers or those managing parallel codebases, like a shared backend with separate iOS and Android repositories in different folders.
-You will find yourself switching windows more often than you might like if your architecture is heavily fragmented.
+Single-directory focus.
+Cursor can currently only work within one directory at a time.
+Full-stack developers or anyone juggling parallel codebases (say, a shared backend with separate iOS and Android checkouts in different folders) will switch windows more often when the architecture is fragmented.

 The era of manual boilerplate and hunting through file definitions for context is over.
 Cursor is not just a tool; it is a force multiplier that allows you to stay in the "vibe coding" state for hours at a time.